MilenTecle/random-destination/README.md

 # The Random Destination Generator

-The random destination application is...
+The Random Destination is an interactieve text-based application.

 ## Contents